 The story of the Little Red Hen is a classic.
 And there are so many activities you can build around the story.
 It can even serve as one of your preschool themes for the year!
 Be sure to add the Little Red Hen sensory bin to your list of activities that go along with this preschool classic.

 A few weeks ago, my preschool students were enamored with the story of The Little Red Hen.
 We created harvest wheat play dough and retold the story using sensory materials.
 Inspired by our retelling activity, I created a simple sensory bin for further exploration.

-Barley (it looked somewhat like wheat seeds to me)
+Pearled barley (it looked somewhat like wheat seeds to me)

 Brown Rice (it looked somewhat like bits of wheat off the stalk)

 Plastic wheat stalks (I grabbed from a local hobby store)

 Little Red Hen (a chicken from the farm toob that I painted red)